 Objective: Strengthening regional industrial value addition in selected priority sectors (pharma, leather, and fruits & vegetables).

-Approach: RIVA contributes to improving the framework conditions for increased trade, investment and value addition by supporting the EAC to implement harmonised standards and customs procedures in selected priority sectors (pharmaceuticals, leather, fruits & vegetables).
-Specifically, RIVA supports the implementation of simplified customs procedures for perishable goods, awareness creation among all key stakeholders and human capacity development on customs procedures.
+Approach: SEAMPEC contributes to improving the framework conditions for increased trade, investment and value addition by supporting the EAC to implement harmonised standards and customs procedures in selected priority sectors (pharmaceuticals, leather, fruits & vegetables).
+Specifically, SEAMPEC supports the implementation of simplified customs procedures for perishable goods, awareness creation among all key stakeholders and human capacity development on customs procedures.
 A special focus is on ensuring that the private sector’s recommendations regarding the improvement of relevant framework conditions are considered in the policy decision-making processes of the EAC and its Partner States.
+This part of SEAMPEC is implemented by GFA Consulting Group.

 Objective: Contribute to economic development in the EAC region by increasing the value of both extra and intra-regional agricultural exports of selected products in the agricultural value chain, with a focus on intra-EAC trade and exports towards the European Union.